gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 Generation removes transcription as a source of defects.
 The 331-line script records the conversion from source rows to C data, while the generated diff exposes the result of a Unicode update.
 Expanding recursive decompositions in the header leaves the runtime normalizer with table walks.
-Matching CPython's database version also gives differential tests an oracle built from the same character data.
+Matching CPython's database version gives differential tests an oracle built from the same character data.

 {{< idna-encode >}}